Nebrethar/Global-Consent-Cookie-Sandbox/README.md

  Right now the functionality this project includes is to:

-  - Provide logs of all cookie names values when  "LOG COOKIES" is pressed.<br />
+  - Provide logs of all cookie names values when  "LOG COOKIES" is clicked.<br />
-  - Provide a button that says "CHANGE COOKIES" that modifies cookies temporarily.
+  - Provide a button that says "CHANGE COOKIES" that modifies cookies temporarily.<br />
+  - Allow user to change specific cookies by name.

  ### Next steps for the project:

-  - Provide more specific methods of cookie modification and user control<br />
+  - Provide more methods of cookie modification and user control<br />
   - Create a new method of showing the user cookie values and information<br />
   - Continue to migrate away from API style of code